srdasara/MachineLearning_Titanic/README.md

 # Titanic - Machine Learning from Disaster
 Here is my undertaking of the legendary Titanic Machine Learning Competition hosted on [Kaggle](https://www.kaggle.com/c/titanic/overview)!
 The competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.

+I tested different models, including a **Linear Regression**, **Logistic Regression**, **Decision Tree**, **Random Forest**, and **Support Vector Machines (SVM)**.
+My score is in the top 2% of the leaderboard on Kaggle.

-## The Challenge
+### The Challenge

 The sinking of the Titanic is one of the most infamous shipwrecks in history.